Bolerr/ssl_self_signed_cert/README.md

 I created this project to help remind myself and hopefully spare others the frustration of an issue that we ran into when setting up SSL on a project.

-We developed a script that would generate a self signed p12 keystore for the application to use for local development and to test out our process before requesting the private files / certs we needed from the client to secure the application we were developing.
+We developed a script that would generate a self signed p12 keystore for the application to use for local development and to test out our process before requesting the private key / certificates we needed from the client to secure the application we were developing.
 This script: `generate_certificates.sh` an be found under the `/certs` directory in this project.

 Once we had created the keystore and verified the certs looked correct, we started up the application with the new keystore referenced in the application configuration.